marqo-ai/marqo/README.md

     uvicorn api:app --host 0.0.0.0 --port 8882 --reload
 ```

-Improving this experience for users is a current priority.
-We welcome any contributions on impimprovingroiving the experience for M1 useers.
+Improving this experience for users is a priority.
+We welcome any contributions on this topic.

 ## Contributors
 Marqo is a community project with the goal of making tensor search accessible to the wider developer community.
 We are glad that you are interested in helping out!
 Please read [this](./CONTRIBUTING.md) to get started